How a Monster Grouper Prompted a Fisherman to Do Big Things for the Ocean

 “We would find them in groups; we speared them, and eventually saw the population drop off.
-It just didn’t seem like the right thing to do,” said DeMaria, now 64, who has become a leading voice in the Southeast fishing community to protect fish spawning sites.
+It just didn’t seem like the right thing to do,” said DeMaria, now 64 and a leading voice in the Southeast fishing community to protect fish spawning sites.

-Most recently, the Florida Keys resident was part of an expert panel that recommended fishing restrictions at some key spawning sites, in a stretch of U.S. waters extending from North Carolina to east Florida.
-This month the South Atlantic Fishery Management Council approved a new plan to allow fishing at the surface in five sites, but prohibit it in deeper waters where snappers and groupers gather to breed.
+Most recently, the Florida Keys resident was part of an expert panel that recommended fishing restrictions at some key spawning sites, in a stretch of U.S. waters extending from North Carolina to eastern Florida.
+In March 2016, the South Atlantic Fishery Management Council approved a new plan to allow fishing at the surface in five sites, but prohibit it in deeper waters where snappers and grouper gather to breed.
 You can read more about the spawning protection plan here.

 Preservation of fish spawning sites can boost fish populations

 DeMaria’s realization about protecting spawning fish began with goliath grouper, which fishermen are not allowed to catch and keep in Florida because the species’ population had declined to unsustainably low levels.
 But his desire to safeguard breeding fish only grew stronger as he traveled the world—from Asia to South Africa to Australia and beyond—for a business collecting invertebrates for study by the National Cancer Institute.

 “In many parts of the rest of the world, they have identified spawning sites, protected them, and the fish are recovering,” said DeMaria, who made a living as a commercial grouper fisherman and also by collecting tropical fish for sales to aquarium businesses.
 “In the United States, we lag way behind.
 We are still in the process of identifying the sites.
 There’s a lot that has to be done, but we seem to wait until everything is beaten down before we enact something meaningful.”